Alice Woods (educationist): Life

-She was not a great administrator but she focused on raising the quality of the student's work.
-The students hoping to teach in Kindergartens learnt about the teaching methods developed by Maria Montessori and Froebel and every other student was taught by teachers who all had their own degrees.
+Her focus was less on administration than on raising the quality of the students’ work.
+The students hoping to teach in Kindergartens learnt about the teaching methods developed by Maria Montessori and Froebel, and were taught by teachers who all had their own degrees.

 Woods was recognised as an expert on teaching and she was invited to speak abroad.
 She also served on leading committees to improve education.

 Woods died in Radlett in 1941.